kparkov/diceless/README.md

-# Dice Roller Toolkit
+# Dice-less

-Dice Roller Toolkit is exactly what it sounds like.
+Dice-less is exactly what it sounds like.
 It's a dice roller with a small toolkit for visualizing the probabilities of rolls.
 It can be used when dice are not readily available, or if you want more feedback about the statistics of a given roll.
 For a more in-depth toolkit into _just the probability distributions_, I recommend the excellent tool at [anydice.com](https://anydice.com/).

-Dice Roller Toolkit is designed for speed of use.
+Dice-less is designed for speed of use.
 You can write a dice expression such as '2d6+3d8' and press enter.
 It will immediately roll the dice and add this expression to a quick roll history, so you can repeat that same roll easily.

 ![screenshot](res/screen.gif)